svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

-The [lispBM](https://github.com/svenssonjoel/lispBM) project is my (ongoing) attempt to learn some about lisp while at the same time learn more about MCUs to make them more accessible to me, once you get used to having a REPL it is hard to go back.
+The [lispBM](https://github.com/svenssonjoel/lispBM) project is my (ongoing) attempt to learn some about lisp while at the same time learn more about MCUs and to make them more accessible to me, once you get used to having a REPL it is hard to go back.

 I don't have very much experience or long background in programming numerous Lisps, so my attempt of making one is most likely very